Jon Ryan: 2007 season

 On September 30, 2007, against the Minnesota Vikings he became the first Packers punter to rush for a first down since David Beverly did so against the Houston Oilers on December 14, 1980.
 His rush attempt that resulted in a gain of 7 yards came on a fake punt that was originally intended to be a pass, however, he did not hear the coaches call it off at the last minute.
 He ran with the ball when he realized he had no one to throw to and ran into several of his blockers in the process because they did not know he was running with the ball.

 On December 23, 2007, Ryan had two of his punts blocked by the Chicago Bears, including one that was returned for a touchdown.
 He also had a nine-yard punt during the game and bobbled a snap on another that lead to a turnover on downs.
 Before this, the Packers went 929 punts without a blocked punt, dating back to September 11, 1995.

-On December 30, 2007, during a 34–13 victory over the Detroit Lions, Ryan kicked a 72-yard punt in the fourth quarter, the longest punt at Lambeau Field since Don Chandler's 90 yard punt in 1965.
+The next week, during a 34–13 victory over the Detroit Lions, Ryan kicked a 72-yard punt in the fourth quarter, the longest punt at Lambeau Field since Don Chandler's 90 yard punt in 1965.
 The punt tied for the second longest in franchise history - set by Sean Landeta September 20, 1998, at Cincinnati.

-During the 2007 season, Ryan posted a net average of 37.6 yards, 12th in the NFL and the finest in Green Bay since 1969.
+During the 2007 season, Ryan posted a net average of 37.6 yards, 12th in the NFL and the highest in Green Bay since 1969.
 His gross mark of 44.4 was the fourth-best in club history.

 Ryan was released by the Packers on September 1, 2008.

 Seattle Seahawks

-2008
+2008 season

 Following Week 1 of the 2008 regular season, Ryan signed with the Seattle Seahawks on September 9 to a two-year $980,000 contract.
 In Week 8 against the San Francisco 49ers, he kicked a 63-yard punt, a 60-yard punt and a 55-yard punt.
 He finished the 2008 season with 78 punts averaging 45.6 yards.

-2009
+2009 season

 In his Week 6 game of the 2009 NFL season, he threw a 42-yard pass against the Arizona Cardinals to garner a 118.7 QB rating for the season.
 Overall, in the 2009 season, he finished with 88 punts for 4,068 net yards for a 46.23 average.

 After the season ended, Ryan signed a six-year, $9.1 million contract with $1.9 million guaranteed and $1.6 million in signing bonus.